kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/redis/docs/plans-details.md

 ## Credentials

-The binding returns the following credentials:
+The binding creates a Secret with the following credentials:

 | Parameter Name | Type | Description |
 |----------------|------|-------------|